-Outgoing Afghan envoy calls on president, FM, COAS
+Outgoing Afghan envoy calls on President, FM, COAS

 RAWALPINDI: Outgoing Afghan Ambassador to Pakistan Shukrullah Atif Mashal on Wednesday called on Chief of Army Staff (COAS) General Qamar Javed Bajwa at the General Headquarters.

 According to a statement issued by the Inter-Services Public Relations (ISPR), Shukrullah Atif Mashal paid a farewell call on General Bajwa.
-Matters pertaining to mutual interest and overall regional security situation came under discussion during the meeting.
+Matters pertaining to mutual interest and overall regional security situation came under discussion.

 The president said Pakistan attached utmost importance to its bilateral relations with Afghanistan and was fully committed to further improving ties in all areas of mutual interest.